athenahealth/aone-fhir-subscriptions/README.md

 Alternatively, you can also find your Subscription ID in any subscription notification Bundle under `entry[0].resource.subscription.reference` (see example [event payload](#event-payload) below).

-### 3.7 - Subscription Updation Rules

-a.
-Consumer cannot update the webhook URL of existing subscription. <br /> &nbsp;&nbsp;&nbsp; If required, you can delete the existing subscription and create a new one.

 &nbsp;